Announcing the winners

 "An engaging pitch which aims to solve a clear problem that affects your fellow students.
 The project seems ambitious, and I like the idea of combining the live event with a strong digital campaign." – Georgia Banjo - Britain Correspondent, The Economist

-Taipei Municipal Neihu High School, Tawian
+Taipei Municipal Neihu High School, Taiwan

 After noticing how often their peers shared unverified posts and how rapidly rumours spread in their school community, students developed “Truth Detectives” - an interactive game to help young people recognise and challenge online misinformation.